What is

 The drop in estrogen levels associated with menopause can lead to a loss of bone mass.
 That’s why a vitamin D supplement may help, as it contributes to the maintenance of normal bones.

+For individuals who participate in intense physical activity, Vitamin D supplementation may be helpful.
 Vitamin D contributes to the maintenance of normal bones and also contributes to the maintenance of normal muscle function, supporting overall musculoskeletal health.

 It is very common for seniors to have low vitamin D levels.
 This is because they tend to stay indoors or avoid sunshine.
-Also, in the elderly, the skin produces less vitamin D when exposed to the sun as compared to younger people.
+Moreover, in the elderly, the skin produces less vitamin D when exposed to the sun as compared to younger people.

 Food supplements should not be used as a substitute for a varied diet and a healthy lifestyle.